mikami520/AutoSeg4SinonasalCT/README.md

 -op <relative path to output dir>
 -rs <customized resized shape>
 ```
-**Pay attention to the resized dimension which should not smaller than cropped dimension**\
+**Pay attention to the resized dimension which should not be smaller than cropped dimension**\
 Final output of ROI will be saved in
 ```
 base_dir/output/images/ && base_dir/output/labels